 Find out how to keep burglars at bay during the dark winter months

 How does a lodger affect your home insurance, and what insurance do lodgers need?

-If the person staying with you is a tenant, you will need to register as a landlord, place their deposit in an authorised tenancy deposit scheme, and look into landlord insurance.
-If the person staying is a lodger, you do not need to do this.
+There are also extra rules for landlords who have tenants rather than lodgers.
+If you have a tenant, you’ll need to legally register as a landlord, place your tenant’s deposit in an authorised tenancy deposit scheme, and take out landlord’s insurance.
+With a lodger, there’s much less paperwork – you won’t need to do any of this.

 Everything you need to know to make sure you get the right insurance cover

 Discover how to insure the cost of repairing your domestic appliances

 How to cover your personal belongings if you’re renting

 Learn how to protect your bicycle with specialist insurance protection

 Here’s all you need to know if you have to claim on you home insurance